Workplace Environment

 We are working on a variety of measures having identified health issues and visualized the means and specific initiatives to solve them.
 In terms of lifestyle improvement and disease prevention, we set KPIs and aim to achieve our targets.

-Strategy map of Health and Productivity Management
+Strategy map of health management

-Main initiatives | Details |
+Major initiatives | Details |

 ---|---|